Skip to main content

 Other Faculty and Staff

 Faculty and staff on H-1B, O-1, TN, or E-3 visas typically have an I-129 form filed with USCIS through a petition process sponsored by Cornell.
 Dependents are not included on your I-129 form.
-If Cornell applies for an extension or change status for you, your spouse must file an I-539 for him or herself, and include any dependent children on separate I-539As.
+If Cornell applies for an extension or change of status for you, your spouse must file an I-539 and include any dependent children on separate I-539As.
 At this time, premium processing is not available for dependents of individuals in H-1B, O-1, TN, or E-3 status filing the I-539 form.

 Most TN and E-3 visa holders do not have I-129 forms and apply for TN or E-3 status at a U.S. port of entry.